-OEM-ready displays for PACS vendors and imaging workstation integrators—built for diagnostic reading, imaging review, and reporting with stable grayscale and lifecycle consistency.
+Built for PACS vendors and imaging workstation integrators who need stable display behavior for diagnostic reading, image review, and regulated clinical deployment.

 Consistent presentation supports reliable comparisons across sites.